 Presently there are no known drug treatments that is effective enough to treat this waterborne illness.
-Unfortunately, if you are immune deficient and you develop this form of waterborne illness, you can have it for the remainder of your life.
+Unfortunately, if you are immune deficient and you develop this form of recreational water illness, you can have it for the remainder of your life.

-We will now look a little closer at Giardia Lamblia, a second form of potential recreational water illnesses.
-This micro organism is a single celled one and like cryptosporidium parvum, is a protozoon.
+We will now look a little closer at Giardia Lamblia, a second form of potential recreational water illness.
+This micro organism is a single celled one and like Cryptosporidium Parvum, is a protozoon.

 This recreational water illness usually last for about one to two weeks.
 Although there have been reports of chronic infections lasting for months, even years.
 Giardia lamblia is recognized as one of the most common cause for waterborne illnesses in the United States.

 This statistic applies to both drinking and recreational water supplies.